-A General Song of Praise to God.
+A General Song of Praise.

-How glorious is our heavenly King, Who reigns above the sky!
-How shall a child presume to sing His dreadful Majesty?
+HOW glorious is our heav'nly King, Who reigns above the sky !
+How shall a child presume to sing His dreadful majesty ?

 How great his power is none can tell, Nor think how large his grace; Not men below, nor saints that dwell On high before his face.